End of Watch

 End of Watch is a 2012 American action thriller film written and directed by David Ayer.
 It stars Jake Gyllenhaal and Michael Peña as Brian Taylor and Mike Zavala, two Los Angeles Police Department officers who work in South Central Los Angeles.
 The film focuses on their day-to-day police work, their dealings with a certain group of gang members, their friendship with each other, and their personal relationships.

-Ayer, who had written several police procedural films previously, wanted the film to focus more on the friendship between partners and daily police work and subordinate the contextual elements of the drug trafficking story taking place on the streets of south-central LA.
+Ayer, who had written several police procedural films previously, wanted the film to focus more on the friendship between partners and daily police work and subordinate the contextual elements of the drug trafficking story taking place on the streets of south-central Los Angeles.
 Gyllenhaal, Peña, and other cast members underwent an intensive training program to prepare for their roles as police officers.
 Filming took place in Los Angeles in August 2011 with a budget of $7 million.

-End of Watch premiered on September 8, 2012, at the Toronto International Film Festival and was released in American theaters on September 21, receiving generally positive reviews and grossing over $57 million at the box office.
+End of Watch premiered on September 8, 2012, at the Toronto International Film Festival and was released in American theaters on September 21 by Open Road Films, receiving generally positive reviews and grossing over $57 million at the box office.
 The film received a number of accolades, including two Independent Spirit Award nominations.

 As of 2022, a series adaptation of End of Watch is being developed by Fox Entertainment.

 Plot

 Los Angeles Police Department officers Brian Taylor and Mike Zavala are close friends and partners in the LAPD's Newton Division, assigned to patrol a high crime area of South Central Los Angeles.
 Taylor, a United States Marine Corps veteran, records their activities for a college class after they return to duty from a recent officer-involved shooting.

 At a public disturbance call, Tre, a Bloods gang member, yells racial insults at Zavala, who responds by accepting a one-on-one fistfight.
 Zavala wins and earns Tre's respect for not charging him with assault.
 Later that night, Tre and his fellow Bloods are attacked in a drive-by shooting by the Mexican-American Curbside Locos Gang.
-The following night, the officers respond to a noise complaint at a house party, where Taylor and Zavala encounter Curbside Locos Gang members "Big Evil" and "LaLa".
+The following night, the officers respond to a noise complaint at a house party, where Taylor and Zavala encounter Curbside Locos Gang members "Big Evil" and "La La".
 Taylor and Zavala rescue children from a house fire while on patrol and are awarded the Medal of Valor.

 During a traffic stop, they arrest a man who is in possession of several ornate firearms and large amounts of cash.
 Taylor urges Zavala to join him in investigating further, leading them to another man guarding a home full of human trafficking victims.
 When ICE agents intervene, the officers learn that the house is tied to the Sinaloa Cartel and are strongly urged to stay clear due to possible reprisals.
 Taylor soon becomes engaged to his girlfriend Janet, and Zavala's wife Gabby gives birth to their first child.